PanK0/Simple-File-System/README.md

 ### Running options
 There are three running options that provide to test the File System initialization, the software behavior after the creation of a "large" number of files and its ongoing with the management of some directories.
+Open folder SO_FS/Tests and choose a running option.

 - **File System initialization** : simply run *./simplefs_test* to initialize and, if needed, format the File System.
 - **File Test** : run *./simplefs_test file* to initialize the FS and test file functions.
 This test creates a "large" number of files, opens one of them, writes and overwrites it and finally deletes the file.